-- a. prepare a clear statement of the complaint and the associated allegations; - b. develop the terms of reference for the investigation with reference to the Guide; - c. advise the REO on membership of the Panel, with consideration of the composition of the Panel informed by the Guide; and - d. seek legal advice on matters of process where appropriate. - (51) Once potential Panel members have been selected, the DO will inform the Respondent of the Panel's composition and provide an opportunity for the Respondent to raise concerns and respond in writing. - (52) Once the Panel is finalised it will convene to develop an investigation plan and conduct the investigation in keeping with the principles of confidentiality, procedural fairness, the terms of reference as appropriate, institutional processes, the Guide and the Code. - (53) The .University provides all information and resources needed by the Panel, including secretariat support, and maintains a record of evidence (Appendix 3 of the Guide provides a sample checklist). - (54) If the Panel should find during the investigation that the scope and/or the terms of reference are too limiting, the Chair will refer the matter to the DO with an explanation.
+- a. prepare a clear statement of the complaint and the associated allegations; - b. develop the terms of reference for the investigation with reference to the Guide; - c. advise the REO on membership of the Panel, with consideration of the composition of the Panel informed by the Guide; and - d. seek legal advice on matters of process where appropriate.

+(57) Once potential Panel members have been selected, the DO will inform the respondent of the Panel's composition and provide an opportunity for the respondent to raise concerns and respond in writing.

+(58) Once the Panel is finalised it will convene to develop an investigation plan and conduct the investigation in keeping with the principles of confidentiality, procedural fairness, the terms of reference as appropriate, institutional processes, the Guide and the Code.

+(59) The University provides all information and resources needed by the Panel, including secretariat support, and maintains a record of evidence (Appendix 3 of the Guide provides a sample checklist).

+(60) If the Panel should find during the investigation that the scope and/or the terms of reference are too limiting, the Chair will refer the matter to the DO with an explanation.
 The DO will consider the matter and determine whether to amend the scope of the investigation and the terms of reference.
-If the scope of the investigation is revised, the Respondent and other relevant stakeholders will be advised, and the Respondent given the opportunity to respond to any new material arising from the revised scope. - (55) Any party who requests or is required to attend the Investigation Panel for interview will be given no less than 10 working days' notice.
+If the scope of the investigation is revised, the respondent and other relevant stakeholders will be advised, and the respondent given the opportunity to respond to any new material arising from the revised scope.

+(61) Any party who requests or is required to attend the Investigation Panel for interview will be given no less than 10 working days' notice.
 They may bring a support person.
 A support person is not an advocate and does not represent or speak on behalf of any party.
-If the Respondent or Complainant requires a higher level of support, they should seek the Panel's approval.
-All those asked to give evidence are to be provided with relevant and if necessary de-identified information as prescribed by the Guide. - (56) Parties do not have the right to legal representation unless otherwise determined by the Panel for particular matters.
+If the respondent or complainant requires a higher level of support, they should seek the Panel's approval.
+All those asked to give evidence are to be provided with relevant and if necessary de-identified information as prescribed by the Guide.

+(62) Parties do not have the right to legal representation unless otherwise determined by the Panel for particular matters.

-(57) The Panel will:
+(63) The Panel will:

-- a. assess the evidence (including its veracity) and consider if more evidence is required; - b. may at its discretion request expert advice to assist the investigation; - c. provide the Respondent an opportunity to respond to the allegations and to the evidence in writing or in person and to provide additional relevant evidence to the Investigation Panel; - d. give the Complainant the opportunity to review and respond to relevant evidence if necessary; for example, if the Complainant's interests may be directly or adversely affected by the Investigation; - e. arrive at findings of fact about the complaint; - f. consider whether the Code has been breached and the seriousness of any breaches; and
+- a. assess the evidence (including its veracity) and consider if more evidence is required; - b. provide the respondent an opportunity to respond to the allegations and to the evidence in writing or in person and to provide additional relevant evidence to the Investigation Panel; - c. give the complainant the opportunity to review and respond to relevant evidence if necessary; for example, if the complainant's interests may be directly or adversely affected by the Investigation; - d. arrive at findings of fact about the complaint; - e. consider whether the Code has been breached and the seriousness of any breaches; and - f. make recommendations as appropriate.